 North Mayo is an outdoor adventurer’s paradise!
-Here are just twelve ways to enjoy the great outdoors in Mayo North …
+Here are just twelve ways to enjoy the great outdoors in North Mayo.
+Enjoy!

 You can take a two-hour paddle on the River Moy, or a more challenging full-day tour along the Moy Estuary, where you can stop at Bartra Island and see Mayo North’s own seal colony.
 Or you can kayak around gorgeous Lough Conn.
 Or, you can give David a call on +353 (0) 876808955 to hire a kayak and get some suggestions for other great locations that can be explored on the water.

-Over six thousand years of history lie underneath the ground in this magnificent conifer woodland, which is set on a gravel ridge above the wild and ancient boglands of Mayo North.
-Here, you can explore the sacred tombs and field walls of our first farmers, walk among the mysterious standing stones of the bronze age and take in the brooding beauty of Lough Naweela.
+Over six thousand years of history lie underneath the ground in this magnificent conifer woodland, which is set on a gravel ridge above the wild and ancient boglands of Moygownagh in Mayo North.
+At Blanemore Forest Archaeological Walk, you can explore the sacred tombs and field walls of our first farmers, walk among the mysterious standing stones of the bronze age and take in the brooding beauty of Lough Naweela.
 Guided tours available.

-Go trail running, cycling or hiking through Bonniconlon or Foxford with Rachel at Rachel’s Irish Adventures.
+7. Go trail running, cycling or hiking through Bonniconlon or Foxford with Rachel at Rachel’s Irish Adventures

 Rachel can take you on a tailored adventure anywhere throughout Mayo or Sligo and beyond.
 Starting by welcoming you into the heart of her native North Mayo, she will bring you with her on an exhilarating outdoor experience through the wonderful landscapes of the Wild Atlantic Way.

-Explore the Wild Nephin Wilderness Park, the first of its kind in Western Europe
+Wild Nephin Wilderness Park is the first of its kind in Western Europe.

-Take a stroll through the beautiful gardens at Enniscoe Country House and discover your ancestors at the adjoining North Mayo Family Heritage Centre near Crossmolina.
+10. Take a stroll through the Enniscoe House Gardens and discover your ancestors at the North Mayo Heritage Centre

-Explore the fabulous golden sands of Enniscrone, Ross Beach and Lacken Strand
+12. Explore golden sands of Enniscrone, Ross and Lacken Strand